 At the inception of a contract, the group assesses whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-At the lease commencement date, the Group recognizes a lease liability and corresponding right-of- use asset for all lease agreements in which it is the lessee, except for low value assets where the Group recognizes the lease payments as other operating expenses in the statement of profit or loss when they incur.
+At the lease commencement date, the Group recognizes a lease liability and corresponding right-of-use asset for all lease agreements in which it is the lessee, except for low value assets where the Group recognizes the lease payments as other operating expenses in the statement of profit or loss when they incur.
 The Group measures the lease liability at the present value of the lease payments for the right to use the underlying asset during the lease term that are not paid at the commencement date.
-Lease payments are discounted with the Group's estimated incremental borrowing rate, at transition to IFRS according to IFRS 1 and subsequently as it cannot determine the rate implicit in the lease.
+Lease payments are discounted with the Group's estimated incremental borrowing rate as it cannot determine the rate implicit in the lease.
 For existing lease agreements there are no extension or termination options.
 Consequently, the lease term represents the non-cancellable period of the lease.